 ABA Terms, Language and Techniques

-This refers to the process used to find and define target behaviors and their possible functions.
+Functional Behavior Assessment: this refers to the process used to find and define target behaviors and their possible functions.
 There are three main parts to the FBA process:

 - Gathering information (caregiver interviews)